ardalis/DevIQ-gatsby/src/docs/principles/dont-repeat-yourself.md

 ![DontRepeatYourself](images/DontRepeatYourself-400x400.jpg)

-## Related Principles
+## See Also

-Once and Only Once can be considered a subset of the DRY principle.
+[Once and Only Once](once-and-only-once.md) can be considered a subset of the DRY principle.

 The [Open/Closed Principle](/principles/open-closed-principle) only works when DRY is followed.